badeaa3/UChicago-AI-in-Science-Hackathon/molecular_project/README.md

 # Explanation of the Dataset and Challenge

 This sub-directory contains data and some initial code to help you get started.
-We utilize the Python `shelve` module to store the training data.
-You can access all the data for this challenge within the `data.shelf` Python shelve file.
+We utilize the Python `json` module to store the training data.
+You can access all the data for this challenge within the `data.json`.
+We have the python module `helper.py` that helps to read and write dictionaries of graphs.

-The shelve is structured in key-value pairs, where the key is the SMILES string of the molecule used for training.
+The JSON is structured in key-value pairs, where the key is the SMILES string of the molecule used for training.
 The value is a networkx graph, which includes attributes on nodes and edges that serve as inputs and outputs for your models.
 Please refer to and execute `explain_graph_data.py` for a more detailed understanding of the data.

 ## Extra Information